Age Determination Methods for Northwest Atlantic Species

 2021 - Framework 8 reduced the Atlantic herring quotas for 2021-2023 as compared to 2020.This action modified in-season management measures to allow the Atlantic herring fleet more access to the Atlantic mackerel fishery.

-The most recent herring stock assessment was completed in June 2020.
-Please visit the Fishery Stock Assessments in New England and the Mid-Atlantic webpage for more information about stock assessments, and the Stock Assessment Review Index webpage for copies of completed assessment documents.
+Fishery Stock Assessments in New England and the Mid-Atlantic provides general information about stock assessments, and the Stock Assessment Review Index contains copies of completed assessment documents.

 This manual documents age determination techniques used by staff at the Woods Hole Laboratory to…